 Get a Butcher

 Finally, this is enjoyable advice.
 You can reduce digestive problems by getting fresher beef.
 The chemicals used to preserve processed meat (mostly salts and nitrates) make digestion a little bit harder.
-So, if you trade some of your burgers, deli meats and jerky for fresh-butchered beef, you’re making everything easier.
+So, if you trade some of your burgers, deli meats, and jerky for fresh-butchered beef, you're making everything easier.

 The trick is to get a big freezer and buy in bulk.
 A quarter-side of beef usually includes more than 70 lbs of various cuts and delights.
 None of it is processed.
 It tastes better than what you've been eating.
 It's vastly healthier, and you can often get it at a lower price point.
 If you go the extra mile and get grass-fed and finished beef, you'll cut the fat concentration too.
 If you can't resist a good marbling, then a grass-fed, grain-finished cow is your weapon of choice.
 Aside from the marbling, it's equally healthy and easier to digest.

 Now, your fresh beef is still protein-rich, so you need to keep everything else in mind, but cutting preservatives never hurts when it comes to meat.
-Unless you eat it rotten.
-But, that’s why you got the freezer.
+Unless you eat it rotten, but that's why you got the freezer.

 Remember how metabolism is a big part of this whole digestion equation?
-Even if you aren’t in your early 20s anymore, a good workout regimen will keep your metabolism high.
-That accelerates your digestive process and enables your body to handle more protein without getting overloaded.
-This doesn’t mean that walking to the mailbox is enough to stuff your face with all the steak you can eat.
+Even if you aren't in your early 20s anymore, a good workout regimen will keep your metabolism high.
+That accelerates your digestive process and enables your body to handle more protein without getting overloaded; this doesn't mean that walking to the mailbox is enough to stuff your face with all the steak you can eat.
 Instead, you can look at it the other way.
 Until a reasonable portion of beef stops hurting your gut, you need to up your game.

-Obviously, you need to take your total health into account, but the reward of some delicious red meat could be the extra motivation you needed to elevate your workout game.
+You need to take your total health into account, but the reward of some delicious red meat could be the extra motivation you needed to elevate your workout game.